Chapter 01 · Classification and routing

 (3) Objection-with-signal — “not now because X”

-A reply that declines the immediate ask but preserves the qualifying constraint behind the decline.
-The four canonical B2B objections — timing, budget, authority, fit — each surface as a recognizable linguistic pattern, and each contains forward-looking operational signal: when the contact expects to revisit, who actually owns the decision, what the actual budget envelope is, what fit-criterion the contact is filtering against.
+A reply that declines the immediate ask but tells you why.
+The four canonical B2B objections — timing, budget, authority, fit — each show up as a recognizable phrase, and each carries forward-looking signal: when they'll revisit, who actually owns the decision, what their real budget is, what fit-criterion they're filtering against.

 Typical share of total replies: 25 to 40 percent.
-The largest category in any production reply stream, and the category the binary-classification operator routes incorrectly with the highest frequency.
-Each objection has an empirically distinct conversion-rate-on-objection (Chapter 4); the cumulative loss from treating the entire category as negative is the largest pipeline leak in the stack.
+The largest category in any production reply stream, and the one teams mis-route most often.
+Each objection has its own conversion rate when handled correctly (Chapter 4) — treating the whole category as negative is the biggest pipeline leak in the stack.

 (4) Soft-pass — “send me more info” or “follow up in Q3”

-A reply that neither commits to next steps nor closes the conversation.
-The contact returns a deferral phrased as forward motion: “send me a deck,” “put me on your list,” “happy to take a look,” “circle back in the new year.”
-The defining characteristic is the substitution of a low-cost ask for a calendar commitment.
+A reply that neither commits to a next step nor closes the door.
+The prospect returns a deferral phrased as forward motion: “send me a deck,” “put me on your list,” “happy to take a look,” “circle back in the new year.”
+They've substituted a low-cost ask for a calendar commitment.

 (5) Auto-responder — OOO, role-change, redirect